Guilded-NET/Guilded-NET.github.io/references/EmbedFooter.md

 Inheritance [System.Object](https://docs.microsoft.com/en-us/dotnet/api/System.Object 'System.Object') &#x27A1; [BaseObject](BaseObject 'Guilded.NET.Base.BaseObject') &#x27A1; EmbedFooter
 ### Remarks
-The bottom area of an embed that provides further information about anything.
+The bottom area of an embed that defines a side information about something, such as post likes.
 Footers can also have timestamps, but that can be used by setting [Timestamp](Embed_Timestamp 'Guilded.NET.Base.Embeds.Embed.Timestamp') property.
-Timestamps are
-not officially part of footers, but that's the most common way they are displayed by the clients and official Guilded app.
+Timestamps are not officially part of footers, but that's the way it is displayed.

 | Constructors | |
 | :--- | :--- |